-A project that was initially launched under the radar in November is set to make a splash as Urbandale Construction returns to Kemptville with the full launch of The Creek.
+A project that was initially launched under the radar in November is set to make a splash as Urbandale launches The Creek in Kemptville.

-The 27-acre development will see a mix of 190 contemporary townhomes, two-storey singles and bungalows between Kemptville Creek and Rideau River Road at County Road 43.
+The 27-acre development by Urbandale Construction will see a mix of 190 contemporary townhomes, two-storey singles and bungalows between Kemptville Creek and Rideau River Road at County Road 43.

 “It’s a nice little enclave of wonderful homes with that small-town feel yet access to all of the amenities you’d want,” says Urbandale general manager Dwayne Hartle.